 One of my favorite parts of my job is sharing my products at fairs where I can talk about my enthusiasm for messy play with new people.
 It's so much fun!
-It is also eye-opening, as I often hear the concerns they have about introducing their kids to messy play.
-I wanted to take a moment today to answer a few of the most common ones I've encountered:
+It's also eye-opening, as I often hear the concerns they have about introducing their kids to messy play.
+I wanted to take a moment today to answer a few of the most common ones I've encountered.

-What if my kid doesn't like messy play?
+What if my toddler doesn't like messy play or messy hands?

 Messy play can actually be very economical!
 As with any new activity, it's possible to go wild and spend a lot of money.
 But please know that you don't have to!
 Here are some ways to keep the costs down as you explore messy play and sensory play with your child:

 - Check out my FREE guide to 32 household items to add to sensory bins.

 - Begin with the equipment you already have.
 For example, a few materials on a sheet pan can be plenty for your first messy experience!
 Take a look at my Safe and Unsafe Sensory Materials for the Base of Your Bin post for more ideas.

 - Start small!
 For example, I offer an “Under $15” section in my store that can be a good way to dip your toes in.